MSc in Leadership in Healthcare

 • are willing to commit to full attendance at all face-to-face aspects of the programme

-The seventh cohort of this two year programme commenced in September 2022.
+The eighth cohort of this two year programme commenced in September 2023.

 Should it be decided that any elements will take place face to face, we will advise you accordingly.